What is the Cassava Value Chain? Complete Guide

 A woman locally processing cassava

-Distribution, Market and Trade in the Cassava Value Chain
+Distribution, Market, and Trade in the Cassava Value Chain

-The cassava value chain connects farmers, processors, and industries worldwide.
 Cassava is a major staple crop in tropical regions, with top producers including Nigeria, Brazil, Thailand, and Indonesia.

-Locally, cassava is used for food products like garri, fufu, and flour.
 Globally, the gluten-free trend has boosted cassava-based goods, while industries rely on cassava starch for food, textiles, and pharmaceuticals.

 Prices fluctuate based on seasonal harvests, climate conditions, and trade policies.
-Poor infrastructure and export restrictions can limit market access.

 Understanding these factors helps businesses and farmers navigate the cassava value chain and seize trade opportunities.